hujhax/austin-improv-wiki/Kayla Lane Freeman.md

 **Kayla Lane Freeman** is an improv performer.

 ## History
-Kayla will appear in [[The 44-Hour Improv Marathon]] as a core cast member.
+Kayla appeared in [[The 44-Hour Improv Marathon]] as a core cast member.

 ## Troupes
 * [[Dance Card]]